1844–45 United States Senate elections: Pennsylvania (special)

 A special election was held March 13, 1845.
 Simon Cameron was elected by the Pennsylvania General Assembly to the United States Senate.
 Democratic future-U.S. president James Buchanan was elected in an 1834 special election and was re-elected in 1836 and 1843.

 Senator Buchanan resigned on March 5, 1845, after being appointed U.S. Secretary of State by President James K. Polk.

-Following the resignation of senator Buchanan, the Pennsylvania General Assembly convened on March 13, 1845, to elect a new Ssenator to fill the vacancy and serve the remainder of the term set to expire on March 4, 1849.
+Following the resignation of senator Buchanan, the Pennsylvania General Assembly convened on March 13, 1845, to elect a new senator to fill the vacancy and serve the remainder of the term set to expire on March 4, 1849.
 Five ballots were recorded.
 The results of the fifth and final ballot of both houses combined are as follows: